chrismaeda/testing.postgresql/README.rst

 1.2.0 (2015-05-17)
 -------------------
-* Use `pg8000` for connector to create test database
+* Use `psycopg` for connector to create test database
 * Connect to `postgres` to create test database (instead of `template1`)

 1.1.2 (2015-04-06)